cysouw/diathesis/text/c05_case.md

 ::: ex
 - Mir bleibt nur harte Arbeit.
 Ich bleibe noch eben.
 - Mir gehört die Schreibmaschine.
 Die Schreibmaschine gehört auf den Tisch.
 - Mir liegt diese Sportart.
-Ich liege am Boden
+Ich liege am Boden.
 - Mir steht der Mantel.
 Ich stehe um die Ecke.
 - Der Journalist verfiel dem Alkohol.
 Das Haus verfiel.
 :::

 ### [ NG ] Nominative+genitive {#sec:case-nominative-genitive}

 There are a few verbs in German that have a genitive argument.
 These verbs are slowly disappearing from the German language, and many of the verbs that are still around are considered old-fashioned.
-It is only out of an aim for completeness that these verbs are listed here, as they do not play an important role anymore in the current German language.
+They are listed for comprehensiveness only, as they do not play an important role in the current German language anymore.
 The verbs listed here need a genitive argument and there seems to be no possibility for alternations with other case or adpositional marking.

 #### Attested verbs {.unnumbered}